gauravshankarcan/prom-snow/README.md

 This function is fired once per webhook received from prometheus and is responsible for login into your ITSM.
 Depending on the ITSM tool / Auth method you choose the rest request may change.
 The end goal of this request is to return a Bearer token for further calls

-> Note:  all the variables can be replace by environment data using process.env  hence collecting data from container/pod environment .
-This can be injected via standard mechanisms like secrest /config maps etc
+> Note:  all the variables can be replaced by environment data using `process.env.VARIABLE_NAME`  hence collecting data from container/pod environment .
+This can be injected via standard mechanisms like secret/config maps etc

 ```javascript
 const  itsmLogin = async () => {